For partners subscribed to Select or Enterprise plans.

 - Webhook URL - Enter the Webhook URL copied from Zapier.

 JSON Payload - Enter a key/value pair.
 Use multiple key/value pairs to split data across multiple fields (e.g. task name and task notes).

 Note: This key/value pair includes variables that will pull values from the asset that is triggering the notification.
 The available variables are listed at the bottom of the screen when you click "Need Help?
 Click Here to See Available Variables".

 - Click the Test Action button to perform the job your action is set to do with some test data.

 - Turn your workflow ON and then click Finish to save all your changes.

-Your team will now start receiving notifications to Slack within the next 24 hours.
+After turning the zap on in Zapier and the workflow on in IT Glue, your team will start to receive notifications to Zendesk within the next 24 hours.
 Note that notifications based on document or password triggers will be sent in real time.